Welcome

 Impact on Universal Credit payments for guests leaving the UK

-Following a number of enquiries, we have been asked to clarify the rules on Universal Credit payments should guests leave the UK.
-We have been informed that if families are in receipt of Universal Credit, they will need to notify the DWP (Department for Work and Pensions) if they leave the country, regardless of the length of time they are away.
+Following a number of enquiries, we have been asked to make clear the rules on Universal Credit payments should guests leave the UK.
+We have been informed that if families are in receipt of Universal Credit, you will need to notify the DWP (Department for Work and Pensions) if you leave the country, regardless of the length of time you are away.
 There seems to be a misunderstanding that trips of less than 4 weeks overseas do not need to be declared.
-If they do not notify the DWP they have left the country, and fail to attend a JCP appointment while abroad, their UC (Universal Credit) may be sanctioned.
+If you do not notify the DWP you have left the country, and fail to attend a Jobcentre Plus appointment while abroad, your Universal Credit may be sanctioned.

-We would therefore encourage all guests to speak with their local job centre if they are planning to leave, and in addition, to update the Homes for Ukraine Team if they will be out of the country for more than 4 weeks.
+We encourage you to speak with your local job centre if you are planning to leave, and in addition, to update the Homes for Ukraine Team if you will be out of the country for more than 4 weeks.

 Personal Independence Payment (PIP)